Programme Key Information

 Training Workshop for Professionals and Volunteers

-Once being recruited, all facilitators receive training in adult literacy teaching, conducted by the coordinators of the programme.
-The coordinators are professors from CHES, who are specialized in adult education and literacy.
+Once recruited, all facilitators receive both pre-service and in-service training.
+Training sessions are conducted by programme coordinators - who are professors from CHES who specialize in adult education and literacy.

-By applying an active and participatory learning approach, the training exposes learners to both theoretical and practical knowledge on teaching adult.
-The main curriculum content of the training is based on the Paulo Freire’s literacy concept of reading the world (Freire, 1989, 2006, Freire & Macedo, 1987) and emancipatory literacy.
-It covers following topics: methods and andragogic practices in non-formal multicultural contexts; critical reflections on adult education models; learners’ competency development in planning, organizing, facilitating and evaluating adult learning processes, and diverse strategies and techniques of teaching.
-Based on specific needs and the context of a particular project cycle and project site, the curriculum will be slightly modified and contextualized.
+By applying an active and participatory learning approach, pre-service training comprises both the theoretical and practical knowledge required for teaching adults.
+The main curriculum content is based on Paulo Freire’s literacy concept of ‘reading the world’ and emancipatory literacy (Freire,1989; 2006; Freire and Macedo,1987).
+It covers the following topics: methods and andragogic practices in non-formal multicultural learning contexts; critical reflections on adult education models; learners’ competency development in planning, organizing, facilitating and evaluating adult learning processes, and diverse strategies and techniques of teaching.
+The curriculum is slightly modified depending on the needs and context of a particular project cycle and site.

-This training is mandatory for all LFL facilitators.
-It is also open for other professionals and students who are interested in adult literacy and education.
-Since the inception of the LFL, 40 participants including 20 LFL facilitators have taken part in this training.
-This workshop brings learners and experts in adult literacy together, who work as a community of practitioners of adult literacy and education.
-As one learning outcome of the training workshop, all participants critically reflect on theories of adult education and further apply the newly acquired knowledge in practices especially in the non-formal learning context.
+This pre-service training is mandatory for all LFL facilitators.
+It is also open to other professionals and students who are interested in adult literacy and education.
+Since the inception of LFL, 90 participants, including 30 LFL facilitators, have taken part in this training.
+The workshops bring together learners and experts in adult literacy, to work as a community of practitioners in adult literacy and education.
+One learning outcome of the training workshop is that all participants critically reflect on theories of adult education and further apply their newly acquired knowledge to practices in non-formal learning contexts.

-The duration of this training ranges from 8 hours to 40 hours, since prior to each workshop the workshop agenda, which was developed during the first project cycle, will be revised based on learning needs, knowledge level of the participants and evaluation from the previous training workshop.
-For example, as LFL plans to deliver literacy workshop for refugees in Portugal (starting in 2018), the facilitators’ training will be not only longer but also more contents will be added to the existing curriculum.
+The duration of pre-service training ranges from eight to 40 hours.
+Prior to each new workshop, the workshop programme from the previous project cycle is revised based on the learning needs and knowledge level of the new participants.
+Evaluations from the previous training workshop are also used in this revision.
+For example, as LFL plans to deliver literacy workshops for refugees in Portugal (starting in 2018), the facilitators’ training will be longer with extra content – such as coping with the challenges of multiculturalism in literacy teaching – added to the existing curriculum.

-In addition to the pre-service training, the programme coordinators also provide continuous in-service training and support to facilitators.
-Coordinators conduct the literacy sessions with the facilitators and make critical observation and evaluation of the sessions, and provide practical advice on improving facilitators’ teaching skills.
+In addition to pre-service training, programme coordinators also provide continuous in-service training and support to facilitators, including literacy sessions, critical observation and evaluation of sessions, and the provision of practical advice on improving facilitators’ teaching skills.